Kentucky Agritourism Association

 Leslie Tucker

-Agribusiness Field Director
+Board Member & Agribusiness Field Director

 Lee Sanders

-In his role as Agribusiness Field Director here at the Kentucky Agritourism Association, Lee leverages this rich background to support and guide Kentucky farmers in enhancing their operations and successfully incorporating agritourism.
+In his role as Board Member and Agribusiness Field Director here at the Kentucky Agritourism Association, Lee leverages this rich background to support and guide Kentucky farmers in enhancing their operations and successfully incorporating agritourism.
 Drawing on his ongoing education in maintenance support and practical farming knowledge, Lee provides candid, practical advice to members on improving farm efficiency, conservation efforts, and visitor experiences.
 He leads workshops, offers personalized consultations, and shares best practices to help farms diversify income streams while preserving their agricultural heritage.

 The Kentucky Agritourism Association, Corp. is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.